 The official promo film for "Lady Madonna" (studio footage) is actually the recording session for this song. (thanks, Barry Kesten - Bellmore, Washington)

 This was covered by Toad The Wet Sprocket and used in the 1997 film I Know What You Did Last Summer. (thanks, Erik - Fairfield County, CT)

-The British Psychedelic Rock band The Gods covered this in 1969 and released it unsuccessfully as a single.
-The Gods featured 2 future Uriah Heep members Ken Hensley (guitar/vocals) and Lee Kerslake (drums). (thanks, Edward Pearce - Ashford, Kent, England)
+The British psychedelic rock band The Gods covered this in 1969 and released it unsuccessfully as a single.
+The Gods featured two future Uriah Heep members: Ken Hensley (guitar/vocals) and Lee Kerslake (drums).

 This song was also covered by former National Hockey League player and coach Jim Schoenfeld on his 1973 album Schony, which he recorded while he played for the Buffalo Sabres.
 Schoenfeld was named Assistant General Manager of the New York Rangers in 2007. (thanks, Randy - Buffalo, NY)